Banking & ATM Fees in United Arab Emirates (2026)

 The AED is pegged to the USD at 3.67:1 — no currency risk for USD earners.
 Emirates NBD and ADCB are the most accessible banks for expats.
 Account opening requires a valid residence visa.
 Wise transfers arrive as USD (convert locally at excellent rates).
 ATMs are everywhere and free to use with most international cards.
 Cryptocurrency is legally used in many contexts.

-The recommended card stack for United Arab Emirates
+The card stack for United Arab Emirates

 Wise